dlds/yii2-giixer/README.md

 ## Configuration

-Enables gii module in your config file by adding it to app bootstrap.
+Enable gii module in your config file by adding it to app bootstrap.

 ```
 $config['bootstrap'][] = 'gii';
 ```

-Replace default gii module class with giixer one
+Replace default gii module class with giixer one.

 ```
 $config['modules']['gii'] = [